michaelyu072/philosoFeed/README.md

 ## Routes

-The application has 4 main routes:
+The application has 2 main routes:

 - `/` - Home page with featured philosophers
-- `/chat` - Chat interface with Socrates
-- `/create-debate` - Form to create a new debate
-- `/debate` - View an active debate between philosophers
+- `/debate` - View an active daily debate between philosophers

-## Features

-- **Reusable Components**: Header, Avatar, and Message components that can be used across pages
-- **React Router**: Proper routing setup for navigation between pages
-- **Tailwind CSS**: Styled with Tailwind CSS matching the original HTML templates
-- **Static Content**: All hard-coded static content from the original HTML files is preserved

-## Notes

-- This is a visual-only setup.
-JavaScript functionality and API integration are not implemented yet.
-- The Tailwind plugins (`@tailwindcss/forms` and `@tailwindcss/container-queries`) are included in package.json but may need to be configured in `tailwind.config.js` if you encounter issues.